tmscarla/spotify-recsys-challenge/README.md

   <img width="30%" src="https://github.com/tmscarla/spotify-recsys-challenge/blob/master/images/gapboost.png">
 </p>

-where S is a similarity matrix between tracks.
-And g are the tracks to the left and to the right of the gap.
+where S is a similarity matrix between track, g are the tracks to the left and to the right of the gap, and d is the length of the gap.
 GapBoost improves in particular the R-Precision metric.

 <p align="center">